-Finally, FAT16 has an awkward restriction concerning the root directory which has a fixed size and cannot grow as it can with FAT32.
-This fixed size means that a certain number of files (fixed 16k size is common and used by the μ tFAT implementation) can fit in the root directory.
+Finally, FAT16 and FAT12 have an awkward restriction concerning the root directory which has a fixed size and cannot grow as it can with FAT32.
+This fixed size means that a certain number of files (fixed 16k size is common and used by the μtFAT implementation) can fit in the root directory.
 As has already been seen, a single entry (directory, file) occupies 64 bytes of space and so the limit is 256 such entries.
 As will however been seen later, directories and files using long file names may occupy multiple entries to save the complete name information, meaning that only a reduced number of elements using long names can fit.
-The limitation can be easily seen in operation on a FAT16 formatted SD card when an attempt is made to copy a large number of individual files to its top directory; the attempt results in an error message from Windows and the user needs to create a sub-directory to achieve the storage.
+The limitation can be easily seen in operation on a FAT16/FAT12 formatted SD card when an attempt is made to copy a large number of individual files to its top directory; the attempt results in an error message from Windows and the user needs to create a sub-directory to achieve the storage.

-Due to the fact that FAT16 has additional complications but only negligible memory advantages in most modern systems it is recommended to generally use FAT32.
+Due to the fact that FAT16/FAT12 have additional complications but only negligible memory advantages in most modern systems it is recommended to generally use FAT32 and exFAT for very large SD cards or memory sticks.